kudobuilder/kudo/keps/0010-package-manager.md

 ...
 ```

-* This structure solely solves the distribution of Packages
-* It is Storage Backend agnostic, meaning it is possible to host this type of structure on most backends
+* This structure solely solves the distribution of Packages and is Storage-Backend agnostic, meaning it is possible to host this type of structure using other backends.

 We rely just on a HTTP Server, e.g. the out-of-the-box solution that Google Cloud Storage provides, that simply hosts the `tgz` files and provides them as downloads.
 The logic on keeping those single Frameworks in sync should live in the CLI and not this KEP itself.
 That also contributes to an abstraction layer that the HTTP server really doesn't need to be aware of all the business logic.